Suspect the Executor isn’t properly administering the Estate? What can you do to remove them?

 Lastly, the Supreme Court retains the ability to remove an executor.
 The court will not do so lightly, as they do not want to disturb the willmaker’s wishes – the overriding assumption being that the willmaker thought the named executor was appropriate to act as executor.
 However, the court may exercise its ability to remove an executor where there is proven misconduct by an executor, where the executor is in a position of conflict (e.g. the executor is suing the estate), or where it is in the overriding interests of justice and the beneficiaries’ interests that the executor be removed.
 There’s a wide variety of considerations that go into any decision to remove an executor, but if circumstances merit, then the court will order removal of an executor.
 The role of executor may pass to an alternative executor named in the will, but often it will instead be made to an independent solicitor to finalise the estate (usually because there has been a complete breakdown in the relationship between the parties with interests in the estate).

-No matter the situation, we are able to assist and advise clients concerning their rights and interests in estate matters, including whether it may be possible to obtain an order that an executor be removed.
+No matter the situation, our experienced estate lawyers are able to assist and advise clients concerning their rights and interests in estate matters.
+This includes the possibility in to obtaining an order to remove the executor.
 If you are concerned about a potential dispute, it is often best to get in front of the issue and be proactive.
 If this occurs, please contact us to discuss how we can assist you.

 This publication is for information only and is not legal advice.
 You should obtain advice that is specific to your circumstances and not rely on this publication as legal advice.
 If there are any issues you would like us to advise you on arising from this publication, please let us know.